Entropy Bounds for Grammar-Based Tree Compressors: String straight-line programs versus higher-order empirical entropy of strings

-\begin{proof} We inductively define a string $S_n \in \{a,b\}^*$ for $n \geq 1$ as follows: We set (i) $S_1 = baa$ and (ii) $S_n=bS_{n-1}S_{n-1}$.
-We have $|S_n| = 2^{n+1}-1$.
-The string $S_n$ corresponds to the preorder traversal of the perfect binary tree of size $2^n$, whose internal nodes are labelled with the character $b$ and whose leaves are labelled with the character $a$.
-The recursive definition of $S_n$ implies that there is an SLP of size $3n$ for $S_n$.
+\begin{proof} We inductively define a string $S_n \in \{a,b\}^*$ for $n \geq 1$ as follows: We set \begin{itemize} \item $S_1 = baa$ and \item $S_n=bS_{n-1}S_{n-1}$. \end{itemize} We have $|S_n| = 2^{n+1}-1$.
+The string $S_n$ corresponds to the preorder traversal of the perfect binary tree of size $2^n$, whose internal nodes are labeled with the symbol $b$ and whose leaves are labeled with the symbol $a$.
+The recursive definition of $S_n$ directly translates to an SLP for $S_n$ of size $3n$ (there is a nonterminal for each $S_i$ with $1\le i\le n$ and each rule has three symbols on the right-hand side according to the recursive definition).